 In the really old days, if we wanted to talk to someone, we simply had to face them.
 We could then hear them well, see their body language and even touch them, if the situation called for that.

-In the telephone days, we could talk to people over long distances and although we could not see them, we still communicated.
+In the telephone days, we could talk to people over long distances.
+Although we could not see them, we still communicated.
 We had an interaction with them.

-Today, however, we have enough technology to hold video conversations with our friends and family, but young people prefer to send and receive text messages.
-Call me old fashioned, but my only explanation to this is that when you send your message, you do it uninterrupted, so it is like the other person shuts up when you talk.
+Today, however, we have enough technology to hold video conversations with our friends and family.
+Still, young people prefer to send and receive text messages.
+Call me old fashioned, but my only explanation to this is that when you send your message, you do it uninterrupted.
+So it is like the other person shuts up when you talk.

 I just don’t get it.
 Do you?

-Although we can use our computers to relate to people anywhere in the world (or nearly that), computers also make it possible for us to have a lot of miscommunication and to hide from each other by using false identities and false pretences.
+We can use our computers to relate to people anywhere in the world (or nearly that).
+But computers also make it possible for us to have a lot of miscommunication and to hide from each other by using false identities and false pretences.

-Maybe a good thing about computers and the Internet, though, is the ability to write my thoughts and post them on a blog for parents, because maybe that will be the start of some good communication after all.
+Maybe a good thing about computers and the Internet, though, is the ability to write my thoughts and post them on a blog for parents.
+Hopefully, this will be the start of some good communication after all.